FAQ: Reserves Policies and Procedures

 What materials can be placed on Reserve?

-Any materials in the Libraries’ General collections, i.e., books, software, photocopies, DVDs, VHS tapes, other audio visual items, etc. from either Jackson or Harold Schiffman Music Library.
-Note: Reference, Special Collections, Building Use Only, Closed Stacks materials, etc. are not part of the General collections.
+Physical materials in the Libraries’ General collections, i.e., books, software, DVDs, VHS tapes, other audio visual items, etc. from either Jackson or Harold Schiffman Music Library.
+Note: Reference, Special Collections, Building Use Only materials, etc. are not part of the General collections.

 Materials you wish the Libraries to purchase.
 Orders take approx. 6 weeks; see next FAQ item for directions.